 - Large purchases

-YNAB’s last version was YNAB 4, which was a simple desktop-based application.
+YNAB’s last version was YNAB 4, which was a desktop-based application.
 With the latest edition, YNAB has been rebuilt from the ground up.
 In the old YNAB, you’d log in to your bank account, download your transaction file, go back to YNAB, initiate the import, locate your downloaded transaction file, preview the import, make sure it was going to land in the right account, and then click the import button.
 And then you’d repeat that process for all of your accounts.

 Now, with the new YNAB, you no longer need to manually enter your transactions to make sure you’ve captured all of them in YNAB.
 Instead, you click the “Import” button at the top of your account.
 YNAB safely and securely connects to your bank through a third-party provider and instantly imports all your transactions.